SSO in DataRobot Managed AI Cloud¶

 After configuring the IdP, you must configure SSO in DataRobot by setting up an Entity ID and IdP Metadata for your organization.
 There are two Entity IDs—one from the service provider (DataRobot) and one from the IdP:

-When logged in as an admin, open Settings > Manage SSO and click the Configure using dropdown to see the three options available to configure the IdP parameters (described in the tabs below).
+When logged in as an admin, open Settings > Manage SSO and click the Configure using dropdown to see the three options available to configure the IdP parameters (described in below).

 Complete the following fields: